 What we think: We found these soft pleated masks fit different face shapes equally well and were unobtrusive to wear.
 You can see a little light coming through but they still feel protective.
 That said, the brand has recently updated their design to include a sewn in fabric filter made of 100 percent meltblown polypropylene.

 California-based surf brand Birdwell Beach Britches is making two-ply fabric masks from their signature Surf Stretch material.
 For each mask you purchase, one will be donated to CORE, a nonprofit founded by Sean Penn that is working with the L.A.
 Mayor’s Office and the L.A.
 Fire Department to provide free drive-through testing for high-risk individuals.

 What we think: Because it’s made out of swim trunk material, this mask feels lightweight and cool.
 It passes the light test and looks nice on (we tested the Hawaiian print).
+The brand upgraded its masks recently with a filter pocket and adjustable straps that can be worn around your head or around your ears, depending on your preference.
 The only drawbacks are that it gaps slightly at the sides, the ties are rather short, and the fabric tends to suck in around your nose when you breathe.